cdubwisdom/pytest_framework_template/README.md

 ### This framework uses page objects to navigate websites and simplify test writing.
 Currently contains an example of the Google Search Engine

 ## Tests
 ### The test to be run are stored here.
-Currently contains a simple example test for searching on Google.
+Currently, contains a simple example test for searching on Google.
-### The conftest.py is what intalizes the driver.
+### The conftest.py is what initializes the driver.
 Is set up to check for the latest version of Chromedriver at start up

 ## Settings
 ### The settings.py is used to keep track of all variables needed for testing such as directory and urls.

-## Requirments
+## Environment Setup
-### The requirments.txt lists all needed python modules to run the test suite.
+### The pytest_env.yml can be used to create a conda python environment that will run the suite

+## Build(WIP)
+###Build script to run test suite from a command line and generate reports